FStarLang/steel/README.md

 * in `lib/steel`:
   * the Steel F* modules of the `Steel` and `Steel.ST` namespaces
-  * the Steel F* plugin, `steel.cmxs`, containing the Steel and Pulse tactics, and the Steel and SteelC extraction to krml, is installed here
+  * the Steel F* plugin, `steel.cmxs`, containing the Steel tactic, and the Steel and SteelC extraction to krml, is installed here
   * the LibSteel C library, `libsteel.a`, containing an implementation of what used to be the Steel part of krmllib (currently binding the